This Day In Music: February 25

 February 25, 1931 ~ Music manager, label executive Clarence Avant, full name Clarence Alexander Avant, born in Climax, North Carolina, USA ~ Dubbed “the Black Godfather” for his influence on music.
 Served as manager for artists such as Little Willie John, Sarah Vaughan, Luiz Bonfá, Freddie Hubbard, Jimmy Smith, and film composer Lalo Schifrin.
 Founded Sussex Records, for whom he signed artists such as Bill Withers, Dennis Coffey, and Gallery.
 Founded Avant Garde Broadcasting, known for operating the first African-American owned FM radio station KAGB-FM airing from Inglewood, California ~ Avant passed away in 2023

 February 25, 1931 ~ Joseph Koo Kar-fai, commonly known as composer, songwriter Joseph Koo, born in Guangzhou, China ~ One of the most respected composers to come out of Hong Kong.
 Helped define Cantopop.
-Music director for the TV network TVB for about two decades starting in the early 1970s until migrating to Canada.
+Music director for the TV network TVB for about two decades starting in the early-1970s until migrating to Canada.
 Has written well over 1,000 songs, film and TV themes, notably the theme songs for series such as The Legend Of The Condor Heroes and Five Easy Pieces and the soundtrack to the 1986 film A Better Tomorrow ~ Koo passed away in 2023

 February 25, 1927 ~ Banjo player, singer Ralph Stanley born in McClure, Virginia, USA ~ Member of iconic bluegrass band the Stanley Brothers.
-Also formed the Clinch Mountain Boys which at times included sidemen such as Curly Ray Cline, Melvin Goin, Larry Spark, Ricky Skaggs, Keith Whitley, Charlie Sizemore, Ron Thomason, James Alan Shelton, Sammy Adkins, Ernie Thacker, Jimmy Cameron, Ralph Stanley II, Mitchell van Dyke, Jimmie Vaughn, Alex Hibbits, and others ~ Stanley passed away in 2016
+Also formed the Clinch Mountain Boys which at times included sidemen such as Curly Ray Cline, Melvin Goin, Larry Sparks, Ricky Skaggs, Keith Whitley, Charlie Sizemore, Ron Thomason, James Alan Shelton, Sammy Adkins, Ernie Thacker, Jimmy Cameron, Ralph Stanley II, Mitchell van Dyke, Jimmie Vaughn, Alex Hibbits, and others ~ Stanley passed away in 2016

 February 25, 1920 ~ Jazz, R&B tenor, alto saxophonist Eddie Chamblee, full name Edwin Leon Chamblee, born in Atlanta, Georgia, USA ~ Worked with Sonny Thompson (including on the 1948 hits Long Gone and Late Freight), the Four Blazes, Lionel Hampton, Amos Milburn, Lowell Fulson, Dinah Washington (with whom he was briefly married), Milt Buckner, Dodo Greene, Memphis Slim, T-Bone Walker (on the 1955 album T-Bone Blues), the Harlem Blues & Jazz Band, and others ~ Chamblee passed away in 1999